chevere/docs/components/Pluggable.md

 ### Pluggable Hooks

 Hooks are used when it is intended to allow modification on variables.
+A class must implement [PluggableHooksInterface](../reference/Chevere/Interfaces/Plugin/Plugs/Hooks/PluggableHooksInterface.md) to allow pluggable hooks.

-> 👍🏾 The `Chevere\Components\Plugs\Hooks\Traits\PluggableHooksTrait` allows to easily implement the `PluggableHooksInterface`
+> 👍🏾 The `Chevere\Components\Plugs\Hooks\Traits\` allows to easily implement the `PluggableHooksInterface`

 In the code below, calls to `hook` method allows to extend the behavior of the base `set` method.